SV Werder Bremen: 2000–present

 Werder's league performance stabilized during the following seasons, regularly finishing in the upper half of the table.
-In 2003–04, they won the double for the first time, winning both the Bundesliga and the DFB-Pokal, as Bremen became the third club in Bundesliga history to achieve this feat.
+In 2003–04, Bremen won both the Bundesliga and the DFB-Pokal, claiming the double for the first time, becoming the third club in Bundesliga history to achieve this feat.
 The team also regularly qualified for the Champions League during the 2000s.
 In the last match of the 2005–06 Bundesliga season, Werder won 2–1 at arch-rivals Hamburger SV to qualify for the Champions League, instead of Hamburg.
 Bremen reached the semi-finals of the 2006–07 UEFA Cup, in which they were eliminated by Spanish club RCD Espanyol.
 In 2008–09, the team reached the UEFA Cup final—losing 2–1 against Ukrainian side Shakhtar Donetsk after extra time—and the DFB-Pokal final, defeating Bayer Leverkusen by a scoreline of 1–0.
 In April and May 2009, Werder had played Hamburg four times in 19 days; once in the Bundesliga, twice in the semi-final of the UEFA Cup, and in the semi-final of the DFB-Pokal.
 Bremen defeated Hamburg 2–0 in the Bundesliga, and eliminated them from the DFB-Pokal and the UEFA Cup.

 During this period, Werder had several players who were sold for large transfer fees, including Diego, Torsten Frings, Miroslav Klose, Mesut Özil, and Claudio Pizarro.
 In October 2010, Pizarro became the then-record foreign goalscorer in Bundesliga history.
 In 2013, Schaaf left the club by mutual consent after a 14th-place finish in the Bundesliga.
 In 2019–20, Bremen beat Köln 6–1 on the last matchday to finish in 16th place, overtaking Fortuna Düsseldorf; however, Bremen had to play the promotion-relegation play-offs against 1.
 FC Heidenheim to avoid relegation.
 The tie ended 2–2 on aggregate, with Werder winning on the away goals rule, and avoiding relegation.
 Bremen finished 17th the following season, and were relegated to the 2.
 Bundesliga for the first time since 1979–80.
 The team finished runners-up in the 2021–22 2.
 Bundesliga and won promotion back to the Bundesliga after one season.